-Christian Mission Inconceivable Without Easter
+Christian Mission Inconceivable Without the Resurrection

 The way they thought about worship and its temporal rhythms changed.

 For the Jews who were the first members of the Jesus movement, nothing was more sacrosanct than the Sabbath, the seventh day of rest and worship.
 The Sabbath was enshrined in creation, for God himself had rested on the seventh day.
 The Sabbath’s importance as a key behavioral marker of the People of God had been reaffirmed in the Ten Commandments.
-Yet these first Christians, all Jews, quickly fixed Sunday as the “Lord’s Day,” because Easter had been a Sunday.
+Yet these first Christians, all Jews, quickly fixed Sunday as the “Lord’s Day,” because the resurrection had been a Sunday.
 Benedict XVI draws out the crucial point here:

-The Mystery of Easter
+The Mystery of Resurrection

 Recognizing that does not, of course, convince everyone.
 Nor does it end the mystery of Easter.
 The first Christians, like Christians today, cannot fully comprehend resurrected life: the life depicted in the Gospels of a transphysical body that can eat, drink and be touched but that also appears and disappears, unbothered by obstacles like doors and distance.